 This category includes (but is not limited to) the following types of paper products: newspapers, brochures, receipts, catalogues, flyers, customer statements, magazines and telephone directories.

 Bound reference books, bound literary books, bound textbooks are excluded from all programs.
-Also excluded from all programs is paper which will be unsafe or unsanitary to recycle such as paper towel or toilet paper (the paper towel and toilet paper roll is however an obligated material as it is included as packaging).
+Also excluded from all programs is paper which may be unsafe or unsanitary to recycle such as paper towel or toilet paper (the paper towel and toilet paper roll is however a designated material and must be reported).

-The following table illustrates what is included in the printed paper category in each provincial program and will be updated as new stewardship programs are introduced in other provinces.
+The following table illustrates what is included in the paper product category in each provincial program and will be updated as new stewardship programs are introduced in other provinces.

 |Newspapers, magazines, catalogues|